(OMNS Jan 17, 2018) Throughout 2017 I kept saying “This looks like the year that the whole fat-cholesterol-heart disease hypothesis falls apart.”

 Way too little.

 In that Lancet letter he said “there is an enormous increase in permeability of the skin in EFA (Essential Fatty Acid) deficiency” – and capillary, and blood-brain barrier, obviously.
+There are benefits to using men’s body wash.

 We leak essentials out, and toxins in, triggering inflammation that we have leaked the resources to deal with.